-Taxable profits are charged with corporation tax of 10% since 1st January 2011.
+Taxable profits are charged with corporation tax of12.5%.
 However, (with the exceptions of royalties and loan interest of more than £100,000 per annum), only income which accrues in or is derived from Gibraltar is subject to corporation tax in Gibraltar.

 Assessment and collection of tax is administered by the Commissioner of Income Tax.
 The tax year runs from 1st July to the following 30th June.